Etharialle/ros_beginner/README.md

 Using `bazel coverage --combined_report=lcov //...`

-Need a change to push
+Need a change to push again